StimulCross/donation-alerts/packages/api/README.md

 const donations = await paginator.getAll();
 ```

-The paginator also supports async iterations.
-It returns an array of page donations per iteration.
+The paginator also supports asynchronous iteration, yielding an array of donations for each page:

 ```ts
 const userId = 123456789;